Cyclone Gabrielle information and updates for the profession are available here.

-CPD declarations can be made at any time but are next due 31 March 2020.
+CPD declarations can be made at any time but are due within five working days of 31 March each year.
 If you have any queries, email us or phone Registry on 0800 22 30 30 during normal office hours.

 Continuing professional development (CPD) can help lawyers become better legal professionals.